Best Books about Spiritual Awakening and NonDuality

 This is one of the most practical and accessible books about Nonduality and Awakening that you will find on this list.
 Angelo DiLullo writes in such a lucid way that it feels like a manual to the awakening process.

 One of it’s strengths is that it doesn’t contain any jargon, so you won’t get bogged down in arcane spiritual terms that you don’t understand.
 There is work to be done here - on thoughts, emotions and beliefs, and Angelo also covers a number of meditative practices you can try.
-This is a fairly recent book, but I think it will become one of the leading books on this subject.
+This is one of the fairly recent books about spiritual awakening, but I think it will become one of the leading books on this subject.

 Who Am I?/Be Here Now By Ramana Maharshi